tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

-# Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation
+# Partnet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation

 ## Summary
 This paper proposes a model for hierarchical segmentation of 3D shapes, which is based on recursive binary decomposition.